-To the Acting Assistant Secretary for Financial Institutions
+To the Deputy Assistant Secretary for Community and Economic Development

-In our audits of the fiscal years 2018 and 2017 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS),1 we found
+In our audits of the fiscal years 2019 and 2018 financial statements of the Troubled Asset Relief Program (TARP), which is implemented by the Office of Financial Stability (OFS),1 we found

-- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2018, and 2017, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2018; and - no reportable noncompliance for fiscal year 2018 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- the OFS financial statements for TARP as of and for the fiscal years ended September 30, 2019, and 2018, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2019; and - no reportable noncompliance for fiscal year 2019 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes an emphasis of matter related to certain factors affecting the valuation of TARP equity investments, and required supplementary information (RSI)2 and other information included with the financial statements;3 (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
+The following sections discuss in more detail (1) our report on the financial statements and on internal control over financial reporting, which includes the required supplementary information (RSI)2 and other information included with the financial statements; 3 (2) our report on compliance with laws, regulations, contracts, and grant agreements; and (3) agency comments.
 GAO has the responsibility to audit OFS's annual financial statements for TARP under the Emergency Economic Stabilization Act of 2008 (EESA), as amended.4